flownexus-lwm2m/flownexus/doc/source/architecture/leshan.rst

 The Leshan server should now be up and running under the following URL:
 ``http://localhost:8080``.

-Leshans Role in FlowNexus
+Leshans Role in flownexus
 -------------------------

 Lehsan is considered a production ready LwM2M server and is used in many commercial products.
-It is used as an LwM2M server in FlowNexus.
+It is used as an LwM2M server in flownexus.
 It is responsible for registering and managing :term:`endpoint`.
-There is no application specific logic implemented in Leshan related Java code within FlowNexus.
+There is no application specific logic implemented in Leshan related Java code within flownexus.
 The goal is to have all application logic within the Django application.

 Leshan can be seen as a proxy between the LwM2M endpoints Django.
 There is no